zuozhenggh/learning-library/developer-library/microservices-with-converged-db/apex/apex.md

 12. CSV should successfully be uploaded and on following dialog window click on **Create Application** button:
     ![Create App Order History Dashboard](images/create-app-order-1.png)

 13. It will be proposed a standard application template that you could be customized as you like.
 We'll lerverage Dashboard page. **For Features**, please click on **Check All** and leave the rest as proposed.
+Then click on **Create Application** button.

     ![Customize Dashboard](images/create-dashboard-app-1.png)